Zalo-MiniApp/zaui-shop/README.md

 # ZMP Ecommerce

-Starter template for building a restaurant's mini program.
+Starter template for building a ecommerce's mini app.
 Main features:

--View the products available at each event, category, and store —View product details
+- View the products available at each event, category, and store
+- View product details
-—Add and edit items in your shopping cart
+- Add and edit items in your shopping cart
--Purchase the items you want and enter your shipping address -Managing the stores(OA) you are following
+- Purchase the items you want and enter your shipping address
+- Managing the stores(OA) you are following

 |                         Preview                         |               Open Zalo and scan this QR                |
 | :-----------------------------------------------------: | :-----------------------------------------------------: |